-2019-2020 Summary Pupil Premium Expenditure and Impact
+2019-2020 Summary Pupil Premium Expenditure and intended impact

-Action Cost (approx.) Impact Family Support Worker - 5 1⁄2 hours per week £2,000 Early help support for parents which led to improved behaviours/SEMH/attendance for our pupil premium children 96.7% Interventions were in place for pupils to support their well-being and social interactions - this has led to increased confidence of our pupils and resilience - this is evident in pupil progress and conferencing Children are aware that they have staff they can speak to in school and talk positively about this in pupil conferencing Pupils have enjoyed Lego therapy and speak positively about it Social skills group helped to build relationships between pupils and form new friendships The FSW has played an active role in supporting parents with children who have anxiety and this has supported the whole family and not just the child FSW has attended TIC meetings with vulnerable families and therefore we have put in support for pupils in school Parental feedback has been positive Targeted TA support for pupils - reading, phonics, maths and SEMH £5,000 Increased concentration, participation, progress and attainment of children through addressing individual needs and reducing the difference between non - pupil premium and pupil premium pupils.
+Action Cost Impact Family Support Worker - 5 1⁄2 hours per week (approx.) £2,000 Early help support for parents leading to improved behaviours/SEMH/attendance for our pupil premium children Interventions were in place for pupils to support their well-being and social interactions - this has led to increased confidence of our pupils and resilience Children are aware that they have staff they can speak to in school and talk about this in pupil conferencing Pupils have enjoyed Lego therapy and speak positively about it Social skills group helped to build relationships between pupils and fomr new friendships The FSW has played an active role in supporting parenst with children who have anxiety and this has supported the whole family and not just the child FSW has attended TIC meetings with vulnerable familes and therefore we have put in support or pupils in school Targeted TA support for pupils - reading, phonics, maths and SEMH £5,000 Increased concentration, participation, progress and attainment of children through addressing individual needs and reducing the difference between non - pupil premium and pupil premium pupils.
 Pupils are making steady progress.
 Pupil Premium provision maps were in place and the children overall have made good progress.
 PP children are well supported and are receiving targeted support and additional intervention - see intervention plans.
 Pupil Premium children made good progress based on their starting points and intervention was in place where needed, leading to improved attainment and progress.
-Talk boost introduced and supporting the EYFS children - developing language, confidence and understanding Vocabulary is still a focus for the school, however lesson observations are proving that staff are really focussing on vocabulary and using and explaining words that the children do not know.
-Phonics tracking is proving successful and children are targeted for additional support.
-The school took part in a phonics project and this helped to develop CPD and match fund phonic resources and books - this helped staff deliver targeted support for pupils Pupil on line survery Additional release time for SENco £1,000 My plans were in place leading to targeted support for individuals and pupils meeting their targets.
+Talk boost introduced and supporting the EYFS children - eveloping language, confidence and understanding Vocabulary is still a focus for the school, however lesson observations are proving that staff are really focussing on vocabulary and using and explaining words that the children do not know.
+Phonics tracking is proving successful and children are etargetd for additional support.
+The school took part in a phonics project and this helped to develop CPD and match fund phonic resources and books - this helped staff deliver targeted support for pupils Additional release time for SENco £1,000 My plans were in place leading to targeted support for individuals and pupils meeting their targets.
 Provision was set and monitored leading to improved outcomes for SEND and Pupil Premium.
 Ensuring any gaps in learning are addressed SENco leads staff meetings to ensure staff are briefed on up to date information and feel confident in delivering SEND provision for their pupils.
 SENDco action plans were in place and supported an increase in standards and provision.
 Early help offer is updated and links with ECHO established giving support for families.
 Referrals made to outside agencies have helped support teachers teaching in class and help in the planning and delivering of TA provision, to meet the individual needs of pupils.
 EP/ATS etc Referrals were made promptly to provide early help and professional advice.